 What is a EuroMillions Superdraw Exactly?

-EuroMillions Superdraws are special draws that features a guaranteed jackpot of €100 million!
+EuroMillions Superdraws are special draws that features a guaranteed jackpot of at least €100 million!
 Wow, that’s a lot of money!
 Here’s an example of a Superdraw scenario: If the current jackpot stands at €31 million it can be topped up with a supplementary fund of €69 million, making the total Superdraw jackpot rise to €100 million.

 FAQs about EuroMillions Superdraws